oluwin/ear/README.md

 2. **Attendance Management**:
    - Record attendance (sign-in/sign-out).
-   - Record sick leave, absence, and AWOL.
+   - Record sick leave, absence, and AWOL etc.
    - Generate attendance reports for a specific employee or all employees within a date range.
    - Generate an attendance summary for an employee within a date range.